anttieskola/anttieskola/README.md

 💖 C# Devotee 💖

 C# courses through my veins—fueling every wild project I conjure.
-Then there’s Rust: a steamy affair turned full-on obsession with its ruthless power and finesse.
+Then there’s Rust: a steamy affair turned full-on obsession with its ruthless power and finesse, but I have given up on it.

 Day Gig: Crushing it with VB.NET and TypeScript, wielding Angular like a front-end warlord.
 Still rocking .NET—and loving every damn minute.

 Real Life: Swapping keys for chisels with woodworking (I’m hooked), and carving digital masterpieces in Blender.
 I’m a one-man creation cyclone.
 The Grand Scheme?
 Fusing code, craft, and 3D sorcery into a mind-blowing mega-project.
 It’s simmering—brace yourself!